1. Text Figures (old-style numbes)

 When I started typesetting professionally, it was in the days of DOS, Gem and Windows 3.11.
 Black and white monitors were preferred over colour because the resolution was far better.

 I used Ventura on GEM, PageMaker on Windows and Quark on the Mac.
-Scripting was a case of using the Windows recorder to literally record your actions and I would greek the page in order to speed up the “script” three-fold.
+Scripting was a case of using the Windows recorder to record your actions, and I would greek the page to speed up the “script” three-fold.

-In those days, there was one huge drawback with DTP: Fonts could only contain 256 characters due to the memory limitations.
+There was one huge drawback with DTP in those days: Fonts could only contain 256 characters due to memory limitations.
 A huge problem for professional typesetting.
 Small caps would have to be faked, as would superscripts.
 Numbers?
-Well forget about that.
+Well, forget about that.
 One variation only.
 That’s all you got.
-There simply wasn’t room in the font for nine variations of the number 1.
+There wasn’t room in the font for nine variations of the number 1.
 Ligatures also suffered.
-If you were on the Mac then you would get the fi and the fl ligatures, Windows users got nada.
+If you were on the Mac, you would get the fi and the fl ligatures; Windows users got nada.

 I remember a year or so later getting my first “expert font.”
-This was a second font which contained a full set of ligatures as well as a full set of numbers of the base font.
+This second font contained a complete set of ligatures and a full set of numbers of the base font.
 However, there were many problems using expert fonts in those days.
 The main one is that it would take the RIP forever to process the postscript file.

-It curious however, that although the least-used set would be tabular titling numbers – used for setting with capitals in a table – was the set that was chosen for most of the fonts of DTP systems of 30 years ago.
+However, it is curious that although the least-used set would be tabular lining numbers – used for setting with capitals in a table – it was chosen for most of the fonts of DTP systems of 30 years ago.

-So for many years we became used to seeing the number 11 with a large space between the numbers and of course course they were in all caps.
+So for many years, we became used to seeing the number 11 with a large space between the numbers and of course, they were in all caps.

-If you look at the table on the right you can see in column A, the numbers align nicely because tabular figures have been used.
-However, in column B, proportional figures have been used which makes for a messy table.
+Looking at the table on the right, you can see in column A; the numbers align nicely because tabular figures have been used.
+However, in column B, proportional figures have been used, which makes for a messy table.

-In the below example, the first line has been set with classic typographically correct text figures.
+In the below example, the first line has been set with classic typographically correct old-style numbers.
 The second line has been set with the figures that were common in the DTP systems of the end of the last century.
 Note the exaggerated space in the number 11 and the 3 and 11 are set in full caps.

-Although OpenType has been around since 1996, unfortunately many books are still typeset with the technology of 30 years ago and the web has yet to catch up – this blog post was written using incorrect tabular titling figures.
+Although OpenType has been around since 1996, unfortunately, many books are still typeset with the technology of 30 years ago, and the web has yet to catch up – this blog post was written using inappropriate tabular lining figures.

 If you have a manuscript that you wish to be typeset seamlessly with classic ranging figures, then contact us for a no-obligation discussion by clicking here.